-Buildings and improvements 10 - 30 years
+Buildings and improvements

-Equipment and furniture 5 years
+Equipment and furniture

-Computers 3 years
+Computers

+Software

+Textbooks

+10 - 30 years

-Software 5 years
+5 years

-Textbooks 7 years
+7 years

 H. Deferred Outflows of Resources

 Deferred outflows of resources represent a consumption of net position that applies to a future period(s) and will not be recognized as an outflow of resources (expense) until then.
 Deferred outflows of resources consist of unrecognized items not yet charged to pension expense and contributions from the employer after the measurement date, but before the end of the employer's reporting period.